woodard/libabigail/doc/manuals/libabigail-concepts.rst

 So, in short, to escape a character in a regular expression, always prefix the character with the ``\\`` sequence.

+Modus operandi
+^^^^^^^^^^^^^^

+Suppression specifications can be applied at two different points of the processing pipeline of libabigail.

+.. _late_suppression_mode_label:

+In the default operating mode called "late suppression mode", suppression specifications are applied to the result of comparing the in-memory internal representations of two ABIs.
+In this mode, if an ABI artifact matches a suppression specification, its changes are not mentioned in the ABI change report.
+The internal representation of the "suppressed" changed ABI artifact is still present in memory; it is just not mentioned in the ABI change report.
+The change report can still mention statistics about the number of changed ABI artifacts that were suppressed.

+.. _early_suppression_mode_label:

+There is another operating mode called the "early suppression mode" where suppression specifications are applied during the construction of the in-memory internal representation of a given ABI.
+In that mode, if an ABI artifact matches a suppression specification, no in-memory internal representation is built for it.
+As a result, no change about the matched ABI artifact is going to be mentioned in the ABI change report and no statistic about the number of suppressed ABI changes is available.
+Also, please note that because suppressed ABI artifacts are removed from the in-memory internal representation in this mode, the amount memory used by the internal representation is potentially smaller than the memory consumption in the late suppression mode.

 Sections
 ^^^^^^^^